ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 You can release a dedicated host when no resources are deployed on the host.
 To release a dedicated host, complete the following steps:
 1. Open the {{site.data.keyword.powerSys_notm}} user interface in [IBM Cloud](https://cloud.ibm.com/power/overview){: external}.
 2. Select a workspace.
 3. Click **Dedicated hosts** on the left navigation menu.
-        You can see all the existing dedicated hosts.
+        Here, you can see all existing dedicated hosts.
 4. Select the dedicated host that you want to release.

         You must remove all the associated resources that are provisioned on the host before releasing the host.
         {: note}

 5. Click **Release host**.
-        When you are releasing the last dedicated host on a dedicated host group, you get the option to **Release host and delete host group**.
+        When releasing the last dedicated host on a dedicated host group, the dedicated host group will also be deleted.

+        You cannot have empty dedicated host groups on a workspace.
-        {: important}
+        {: note}